The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: Calculating Reference Star Weights

 The SALC is then used to correct the flux of the reference star in question:

-The standard deviation of $\hat{F}_{\text{R}_i}^\star$, $\sigma_{\text{R}_i}^\star$ is measured; then, $W_{\text{V}_i}$ is given by
+The standard deviation of $\hat{F}_{\text{R}_i}^\star$, $\sigma_{\text{R}_i}^\star$ is measured; then, $W_{i}$ is given by

-This operation is performed for every reference star, and then the process is repeated, with the $W_{\text{R}}$ values in Equation \ref{eq:salc} replaced by the calculated $W_{\text{V}}$ values.
+This operation is performed for every reference star, and then the process is repeated, with the $W_{\text{R}}$ values in Equation \ref{eq:salc} replaced by the calculated $W_{i}$ values in subsequent loops.
 This continues until the weights have stabilized to values within $1\mathrm{e}{-9}$ of their values in the previous loop.
-Once the variability weights have converged, they too are normalized to sum to one.
+Once the weight values have converged, they are normalized to sum to one.